nirvanaos/home/readme.md

 processor core for the incoming message processing, it would not be preempted until it finished processing the current message.

+##### Background Tasks

+Of course, there are background tasks, such as database reorganization or cryptocurrency mining.
+Such tasks are executed only when no real-time task is scheduled for execution.
+Background tasks have an infinite timeout and may be preempted at any time by the actor's activity or another background task.

+So, for the background tasks Nirvana uses preemptive multitasking, when realtime activity is absent.

 ### New Memory Management

 All current memory management is based on the two very old functions: